Get the ideas going next time your team’s together with these essential pieces of advice.

 3. Invite the right people

 No matter how important your meeting is, remember that your team have given up their valuable time to be there.
-Asking staff to attend a meeting about a topic that is either irrelevant to them or could be covered in an email is frustrating to them, and is a drain on productivity.
+Asking staff to attend a meeting about a topic that is either irrelevant to them or could be covered in an email is frustrating for them.
+By inviting them along to an unnecessary meeting, you can end up putting a drain on their productivity.

 Each attendee should either: